 Inuit mother’s milk is “toxic waste?”

 Remember who we’re talking about.
 The Inuits have literally 30 different words for “snow.”
-But they don’t have one for “contamination.”
+But they don’t have a single word for “contamination.”

 What they discovered is that the Inuit mothers aren’t the problem; it’s what they’re eating.
-The whales, seals and otters are contaminated, and the Inuit people don’t have the protective systems in their bodies to combat the chemicals and pollutants they’re digesting.
+Over the recent years, the whales, seals, and otters are contaminated, and the Inuit people don’t have the protective systems in their bodies to combat the chemicals and pollutants they’re digesting.
 Inuits don’t guzzle diet cokes like cars drink oil to toughen up their bodies.
 There’s no pollution in their air to harden their arteries.

 Because all of us in the rest of the world are used to eating foods full of pesticides, steroids, and sweet-and-low, our bodies can take pretty much anything we throw down the hatch.

-The Artic has become the ultimate garbage can of horrific toxins; such as PCBs, Dioxin and other agricultural chemicals.
+The Arctic has become the ultimate garbage can of horrific toxins; such as PCBs, Dioxin and other agricultural chemicals.
 Here’s how it works.
 Dioxin, probably the worst offender, is manufactured in cement plants in places like Ash Grove, Nebraska.
-Studies have been able to identify dioxin from particular plants working their way up to the North Pole by prevailing winds and ocean currents.
+Studies have been able to identify dioxin from particular plants, works its way up to the North Pole by prevailing winds and ocean currents.
 Absorbed by plankton and small fish, it ends up absolutely coating the insides of dolphin, whales, otters and polar bears.

 Since that study, doctors are now able to understand the unusually high rates of Meningitis, bronchitis, pneumonia and other infections.
 One Inuit kid out of four has chronic hearing loss – due to infections.

-There is an old Hungarian saying that translates to, “If you’ve got crap in the soup, no matter how much you stir the pot — the soup still tastes like crap.”
+There is an old Hungarian saying that translates to, “If you put crap in the soup, no matter how much you stir the pot — the soup will still taste like crap.”